jedisct1/libsodium-doc/libsodium_users/README.md

   discoverable chat application on top of nanomsg library.
 * [Network Next](https://networknext.com): A real-time CDN for game traffic. *You* control the network!
-* [Open Reputation](https://openreputation.net/): An open source decentralized platform that maps identity and reputation onto the Internet-of-things.
+* [Open Reputation](https://openreputation.net/): An open source decentralized platform that maps identity and reputation onto the Internet of Things.
 * [OpenBazaar](https://www.openbazaar.org/): A free market for all.
 No fees, no restrictions.
 * [OpenGKS](https://arpa.ph/opengks/): An RFID gate keeper solution that